 The picture was taken in 1899 or 1900, just as the full force of segregation was tightening itself around the necks of African Americans – sometimes in a literal way.

 Yet, these children – or their parents or teachers – still saw fit to salute the flag.
-But then, that flag might have freed those children’s grandparents, or even their parents.
-So the flag was still something to respect, perhaps even without a sense of irony.
+But then, that flag might have freed those children’s grandparents, or even their parents, from bondage in the wake of the American Civil War.
+Some of them might have had family who served in the Union army or navy, or provided labor to the army at nearby Fort Monroe.
+So the United States flag was still something to respect and cherish, perhaps even without a sense of irony.

 The Whittier School was a school for children that was “used as a practice ground for teaching students of the Hampton Normal School, (“Normal Schools” were schools for teachers) which was part of Hampton Institute, in Hampton, Virginia.
 Hampton Institute was one of many institutions established after the war provide education and training to the former slaves as they made the transition to free citizens.